gordielachance/post-bookmarks/readme.txt

 * Nice GUI
 * Options page
 * Default link title and image based on its url (ajaxed)
-* Links are handled by the bookmark functions from the WP core
+* Sort links by name or a custom order
-* links can be ordered by name or by a custom order
+* Powered by the core bookmark functions from the Wordpress
 * actions and filters hooks for developpers

 = Contributors =